Patella (Kneecap)

 What is the patella?

-The patella, also known as the kneecap, is a small bone in the front of the knee.
+The patella, also known as the kneecap, is a small, triangular bone located at the front of the knee joint.

 Where is the patella located?